distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 - The importance of liquidity when measuring market capitalisation
 - Whether Terra holders actually valued their losses resulting from the crash at $20B

-Block-quoted text is from the original post, all other text is mine.
+Block-quoted text is from the original post while all other text is mine.

 > What are we to make of the recent near-total wipeout of the stablecoin Terra and its companion coin Luna, in which around $50 billion of value vaporized in less than a week?
 [2](https://elmwealth.com/hassan-and-ali-on-terra-luna-crash/#easy-footnote-bottom-2-5327) One perspective that might be useful comes from a parable beloved by Vic’s dad:[3](https://elmwealth.com/hassan-and-ali-on-terra-luna-crash/#easy-footnote-bottom-3-5327)
 >